edwardtoday/MSc_dissertation/proposal/proposal.md

 1. Extract features from each palmprint sample.
 2. A subset of samples will be chosen as test set.
-3. Train a authentication model based on the rest of samples.
+3. Train an authentication model based on the rest of samples.
 4. Verify the samples in the test set with the trained model against their true identities.
 5. Discuss the performance of the model.